malcolmrjones/TheKong/README.md

 ### Introduction

 Finally, this semester's project is all coming together!
 Included in this repository is a NetBeans project called _TheKong_.
 You should add your code to this project, DO NOT create your own NetBeans project.
-There will be more classes added after the project is assigned, check BlackBoard for more information.
+There will be more classes added after the project is assigned, check BlackBoard periodically for updates.

 ### Getters/Setters